Some Ferris State University students have been granted fellowships to spend their summer gaining valuable research experience.

 on Learning and Memory: Enhancement with Exercise” with Mary Zimmer, associate professor

-of Biology (College of Arts and Sciences)
+of Biology (College of Arts, Sciences and Education)

 Students will present results of their work to the Ferris community during the SRF Summer Symposium at 2 p.m.
 Wednesday, Aug.
 21 in Room 120 of the Interdisciplinary Resource Center.